-When you first log in, the Filter Bar is set to display your personal Opportunity Dashboard so that it contains only Opportunities for which you are the owner/ lender.
-By simply clicking on any of the regions, you are able to see rolled-up results at any level of the bank (provided that my security profile allows you to see into other regions within the bank).
-To return back to my personal Dashboard, you can just click the Home icon at the far left of the Filter Bar.
+You can use the Filter Bar to filter to any level in your regional hierarchy, down to the individual lender.
+When you first log in, the Filter Bar is set to display your personal Opportunity Dashboard so that it contains only opportunities that you own.
+By clicking on any of the regions, you are able to see rolled-up results at any level of the bank (provided that your security profile allows you to see into other regions within the bank).
+To return back to your personal dashboard, you can click the Home icon () at the far left of the Filter Bar.

-The bar entitled 'Average' on the far left side of this chart is the average of the past 5 months (indicated with grey headers) of closed opportunities.
-A break down of each month can be viewed by hovering over each bar falling directly to the right of the 'Average' bar.
+The Performance vs. Targets chart shows your performance compared to your ROE targets.
+The bar named "Average" on the far left side of this chart is the average of the past 5 months (indicated with grey headers) of closed opportunities.
+Opportunities here are sorted according to their close date.